Marinoleo96351/Marinoleo96351/README.md

 - 👋 Hi, I’m @Marinoleo96351
-- 👀 I’m Full Stack Developer
+- 👀 For now I'm in front-end but I aim to become full-stack
-- 📖 studying TypeScript
+- 📖 studying web development
 - 📫 How to reach me:
     -https://www.linkedin.com/in/leonardomarinoss/
     -https://www.instagram.com/leo_marino__/